 Propelled by her interest in promoting new works, Ariel co-founded the performance troupe Chamber Opera Players of LA and the new music summer concert series unSUNg, focusing on new and unknown vocal music.
 Highlights of her work with Chamber Opera Players of LA include her commission and premiere of the opera The Last Silent Voice by George N. Gianopoulos and a performance of Ned Rorem's Three Sisters who are not Sisters.
 Ariel collaborated on an electronic opera The Master and Margarita by Russian composer Gamma Skupinsky.
 Other contemporary performance highlights include her performances with Long Beach Opera as Witch 1 in Bloch’s Macbeth, performing with the Los Angeles Opera Chorus in conjunction with Beth Morrison Projects in Paola Prestini's The Hubble Cantata, and the premiere of the oratorio Circular 14: The Apotheosis of Aristides by Neely Bruce in remembrance of Aristides de Sousa Mendes, who saved thousands during the Holocaust.

 Ms. Pisturino not only performs new works but also lends her creamy legato to traditional roles such as Donna Elvira, Fiordiligi, Leonora, Micaëla, and Second Lady.
 She has also been heard as the soprano soloist in the Brahms Requiem, Fauré Requiem, Mozart’s Mass in C Minor and Requiem, and Rutter Gloria.
-She will sing Beethoven's Mass in C Major.
+She will sing Robert Cohen's Alzheimer's Stories in March 2021 and Beethoven's Mass in C Major in May 2021.

 An avid language student, Ariel is a dedicated Italian student and attended the Russian Opera Workshop to study the Russian language and perform the role of Tamara in Rubenstein’s opera, The Demon.